-Below are a range of reports, presentations and other outputs produced by the Consumer Experience work stream from research, consultation and workshops with data holders, data recipients, ecosystem participants, consumer advocates, and government representatives.
+Below are a range of reports, presentations and other outputs produced by the Consumer Experience Working Group from research, consultation, and workshops with CDR stakeholders and other interested parties.

 Release date: September 2020

 The Data Standards Body has engaged the Consumer Policy Research Centre (CPRC) to expand our community sector consultation and provide advice on consumer needs, expectations, risks and opportunities.
 This engagement will inform the development of future iterations of the standards to support a trustworthy CDR that creates positive consumer outcomes through fair and efficient market behaviour.

 The first output of this engagement covers a review of the standards and guidelines, focusing on how well they deliver on consumer needs and expectations.

 Concepts and scenarios related to consumer control presented at the CX workshop in October.